stormalf/chibicc/README.md

 ## release notes

 1.0.23_vim        Improvement: diagnose overflow in integer constant expression #96  from @pmor13.
 Fixing issue with old C style (K&R) when parameters order don't correspond to parameter definition.
 Adding \__LINE__ in parse.c in all error_tok messages.
 Removing \__builtin_memcpy \__builtin_memset macro from preprocess.c that causes segmentation fault on zlib project.
 Adding other tests from @cosmopolitan.
 Adding \__GNUC__ macro and fixing all issues caused by this defined macro.
 Defining _Pragma macro that does nothing to keep compatibility with \__GNUC__.
 Fixing regression on struct members.
 Fixed on test case from curl.
 Renaming GNUC_compatibility to 1.0.23.
 Managing store_gp with size 16.
 Fixing issue with curl.
 Fixing last issue with curl due to sizeof_int and sizeof_long not taken in account (adding them in stddef.h).
 Fixing issue ISS-146 with semun.
 Fixing issue with \__builtin_clz that gives incorrect result.
 And adding \__builtin_ctzl and \__builtin_clzl.
 Adding \__builtin_isnan (ISS-175).
 Fixing issue with lock not correctly managed in extended assembly (ISS-174).
 Fxing other issues with extended assembly and adding several tests.
 Adding \__builtin_bswapxx (16, 32, 64).
 Fixing issue with assembly when no variables in template.
+Fixing issue with VIM test failures by adding also all builtin nan/nanl/nanf/inf/inff/huge_val/huge_valf/huge_vall.

 ## old release notes